tgrapperon/swift-dependencies-additions/README.md

 ### Other dependencies
 Many other dependencies are available, like `UserNotifications` to display notifications, `Device` to interact with `UIDevice` or `WKInterfaceDevice`, `Path` to contextualize your model's tree, a clicking `DateGenerator` that is controlled by a `Clock` (that you can control itself), etc.

-Of course, this is only the beginning and many other depedencies will be added in the upcoming weeks.
+Of course, this is only the beginning and many other dependencies will be added in the upcoming weeks.
 We strongly feel that the larger the dependencies spectrum is, the more you will use them, and the more your code will be testable and structured.

 ## Higher-level dependencies